-Adults, elderly and Children over 12 years: For symptomatic relief of Rheumatic or muscular pain, pain of non-serious arthritic conditions, back ache, neuralgia, migraine, headache, dental pain, dysmenorrhoea.
+For the relief of rheumatic or muscular pain, backache, neuralgia, migraine, headache, dental pain, dysmenorrhoea, feverishness.

 Ibuprofen relieves pain and reduces inflammation and temperature as well as relieving headaches and other types of pain.
 It also relieves cold and flu symptoms.